Primetime Emmy Award for Outstanding Cinematography for a Multi-Camera Series (Half-Hour)

-The Primetime Emmy Award for Outstanding Cinematography for a Multi-Camera Series was an annual award presented as part of the Primetime Emmy Awards.
+The Primetime Emmy Award for Outstanding Cinematography for a Multi-Camera Series (Half-Hour) is an annual award presented as part of the Primetime Emmy Awards.
 It was created in 2000, alongside the Primetime Emmy Award for Outstanding Cinematography for a Single-Camera Series.
-In 2023, it will be combined with Single-Camera Series to form Outstanding Cinematography for a Series (Half-Hour).
+In 2023, it was combined with Single-Camera Series to form Outstanding Cinematography for a Series (Half-Hour).
+In 2024, it was reverted.